Cloud security

 Security teams should build app security audits into their schedule.
 Check that apps and security controls meet regulatory guidelines.
 Include the development environment used to provision cloud applications and open-source libraries used by DevOps teams.

-Use regulatory requirements as a framework to build effective controls.
-For instance, PCI-DSS compliance demands data encryption for financial records.
-HIPAA demands tight identity management and encryption of sensitive information.
+Use regulatory requirements as a framework to develop effective controls.
+For example, PCI-DSS compliance requires encrypting financial records.
+HIPAA requires strict identity management and encryption of sensitive information.
+NIS2 mandates that organizations in essential sectors implement strong cybersecurity measures.
+SOC 2 reports are crucial for evaluating the security and compliance of cloud service providers across different industries.

 Cloud application security best practices full list